 In order to ensure that you don’t lose your rate, or lose the funding on your home loan altogether, here are some things that you should avoid doing when you’re trying to buy a home – right up until the loan has been funded and you’ve closed on the home.

 - Don’t open new credit cards or lines of credit: When the amount of debt you take on, or available credit goes up, that will be a negative to lenders.
-Stay away from these things until you’re actually moved into your new house – after the loan has been funded.
+Stay away from these things until you’ve moved into your new house – after the loan has been funded.

 - Keep your credit score high: Do everything you can to make sure your credit score stays as high as possible.
 Pay your bills, and don’t let things go into collections!

-In the past people may have been able to get away with financing a car after getting your loan approved (many people buy new cars when moving!), but nowadays things have changed.
-It’s better to hold off on any new purchases, new credit cards, or anything else that could affect your credit – until things are signed sealed and delivered.
+In the past people may have been able to get away with financing a car after getting their loan approved (many people buy new cars when moving!), but nowadays things have changed.
+It’s better to hold off on any new purchases, new credit cards, or anything else that could affect your credit – until things are signed sealed, and delivered.

 Do you have any other things that people should avoid doing when buying a home (that could cost them money)?
 Tell us your thoughts in the comments.